 Once a new user has been invited to Filevine and has set up their profile and account settings, the new user should be added to existing projects.
 There are three ways that this can be done automatically in Filevine.

 To add a user to all projects with an Org indiscriminately, use the Existing Projects tab in the Org > Members tool.
-This method will add the new user to all projects across the Org, including any projects that contain sensitive data.
+This method will add the new user to Project Hub, giving them access to all projects across the Org, including any projects that contain sensitive data.
+Read more about project permissions.

 To give a user permissions based on the permissions of another similar user, use the Permissions Cloning Tool in Mass Update Permissions.